For many homeowners, renting out the basement or other areas of their home is an

 minimum of 60 days written notice to terminate the tenant, which could affect your closing

-Should you decide to be a landlord to the existing tenant, be aware of these three things:
+Should you decide to buy a house with a tenant, be aware of these three things when becoming a landlord:

 existing tenant.
 After all, if you’re now going to be living under the same roof, you will want

 to make sure that the tenant is someone you can live with.